Sanaz-M/WebShop/README.md

 # VaziVazi
-A website to buy cruelty-free bags and shoes, built with React, Redux and json server.
+An online shope with cruelty-free bags and shoes, built with React, Redux and json server.